 Gerard J. Donnellan, PhD is a consulting psychologist and psychoanalyst with deep experience working with individuals and organizations.
-He holds an Advanced Certificate in Family Business Advising from the Family Firm Institute, the leading international organization of family business consultants.
-He has been on the teaching faculty of the FFI certificate prgram.
+He holds an Advanced Certificate in Family Business Advising and is a Fellow and former faculty of the Family Firm Institute, the leading international organization of family business consultants.
 As Adjunct Professor at the International Business School at Brandeis University, he developed and introduced the MBA course, The Family Enterprise.

 Dr. Donnellan is president of BIG LEAP.
 Since receiving his PhD in Clinical Psychology in 1977, he has consulted with a variety of organizations, from global corporations to family-owned firms and non-profits.
 As a family business consultant, for example, he works with the senior leadership, family members and the Board on succession planning, leadership development and issues at the intersection of the family and the business.
 Prior to BIG LEAP he was principal with Applied Behavioral Science, providing assessment and HR consulting to business units within Fidelity Investments (FIIS) and John Hancock Financial Services.

-He was the Founding Director of the Institute for Organizational Consulting Psychology at the Massachusetts School of Professional Psychology, Boston.
-He was senior advisor and master coach supervisor in the Executive Coaching Certificate Program at MSPP.
+He was the Founding Director of the Institute for Organizational Consulting Psychology at William James College (formerly MSPP), Boston, where he was senior advisor and master coach supervisor in the Executive Coaching Certificate Program.

 His publications include book chapters and articles in scholarly professional journals; he has held teaching faculty appointments at HarvardMedicalSchool and the City University of New York.
 He is a life member of the American Psychological Association, and a member of local business, HR and psychology organizations.